-With so much misinformation on the internet about CBD oil, one of the most common questions we get from consumers is in regards to the difference between CBD from marijuana vs CBD oil from hemp.
+With so much misinformation on the internet about CBD oil, one of the most common questions we get from consumers is asking what the difference is between CBD from marijuana vs CBD oil from hemp.

 Marijuana vs. CBD Oil from Hemp

 First, let’s look at the basic differences between marijuana vs CBD oil from hemp.

 CBD Hemp Oil:

 - Federally legal in the United States